acc-trainings-org/SpringBoot-CloudNative-Training/README.md

 ### **`Application Deployment`**

-* Namespace for istio system is already create  with name - ```acc-trainings-main-istio-system```
+* Create namespace for istio system by using command - ```oc new-project acc-trainings-istio-system-<your first name>```
-* Participants will deploy Customer-api and Policy-api in allocated namespaces from ```acc-trainings-pod01``` to  ```acc-trainings-pod05```
+* Create namespace for applications by using command - ``` oc new-project acc-trainings-<your first name>```
-* Customer service is deployed using Deployments configuration in application namespace
+* Customer service will be deployed using Deployments configuration in application namespace
-* Version 1 of Policy Service is deployed using Deployments configuration in application namespace
+* Version 1 of Policy Service will be deployed using Deployments configuration in application namespace

 ## Exercise 1 - Installing Service Mesh